Skip to main content

 danger

-Do not use a PAT when TRANSPORT is http if you expect simultaneous requests from multiple clients since PATs cannot be used concurrently.
+As an additional operational caveat, do not use a PAT when TRANSPORT is http if you expect simultaneous requests from multiple clients since PATs cannot be used concurrently.
 Signing in multiple times with the same PAT at the same time will terminate any prior session and will result in an authentication error.
 See Understand personal access tokens for more details.

 HTTP_PORT_ENV_VAR_NAME